Museums, libraries and other venues

 As a student here, you will be able to work in some of the best resourced and most awe-inspiring places to study anywhere in the world.
 Other excellent universities may have one or two large libraries, Oxford has over 100, making it the largest university library system in the UK.
 This means it may well be possible for you to complete your degree here without having to buy a single book.

-On this page is the sample programme of events for the September 2023 Open Days.
+Below is the programme of events at museums, libraries and other venues for the July 2025 Open Days.

 Ashmolean Museum